 Everyday use of competitors’ products and services will reveal more about where your own product is lacking.
 Of course you will have bias; that is only natural as your product is better, of course!
 But if you can suspend that bias, this research will allow you to discover new opportunities of where you can improve both your product and your service and create more value for your customer and for your brand.
-(There are caveats, in the B2B world this can be pretty tough, but not always impossible.)
+(There are caveats in the B2B world.
+This can be pretty tough, but not always impossible.)

-Competitor analysis in this way is all very interesting and useful but the real question is:
+Competitor analysis in this way is all very interesting and useful, but the real question is:

 Have you bought your own product?

 Have you ever bought a product or used a service and felt like asking “have they used this themselves?
 Do they know how this feels?”
-Whilst companies often engage in mystery shopping research it is generally limited to the sales process.
-It is not the same as buying the product, experiencing it and using it and mapping the whole journey yourself – otherwise known as Customer Journey Mapping.
+Whilst companies often engage in mystery shopping research, it is limited to the sales process.
+It is not the same as buying the product, experiencing it and using it and mapping the entire journey yourself – otherwise known as Customer Journey Mapping.
 By doing this compared to your competitor product, you can work out where you are creating negative customer experiences and also discover missed opportunities.

 What is it really like to purchase your product or service and then what is it like to experience the service or own the product?

 Consider that your customers journey actually starts with their research and initial engagement.
 How do you support them in this research?
 How are you capturing their concerns, considerations and needs at each stage so you can then use this data throughout their entire journey?
 You may discover that you have a “leaky” funnel if you are not supporting your customers research needs.
 Then, as you move on through the purchase process, you need to determine whether the process is “disjointed” in any way?
 Do you ‘forget’ what the customer came to you for in the first place and behave like a goldfish as the customer goes through different parts of the process?

 What questions will the customer have at each step?
 How are you answering them?
 Are you answering them?